Harsh-Arora-4114/Shape-Classification-Using-CNNs/README.md

 ## **Dataset**

-The dataset consists of images of **circles, triangles, and squares**, organized into subfolders:
+The dataset consists of images of **Circles, Triangles, and Squares**, organized into subfolders:

 ```
 shapes/
- ├── circle/
+ ├── Circle/
- ├── triangle/
+ ├── Triangle/
- └── square/
+ └── Square/
 ```

 Each image is labeled according to its folder.